Canadian Children's Rights Council - Conseil canadien des droits des enfants

 But to one Ontario father at the conference, parental alienation is anything but fictitious – he says it is to blame for depriving him of time with his three daughters and the "get-up-and-go" to find a job since being let go in 2002.
 He asked not to be identified as the case is now before the courts.

 "I was kicked out of the house in 2003, and my visitation with the girls became sporadic since then," he said, adding that his ex-wife has repeatedly violated visitation orders.
-"Their mother just slowly started taking them away from me, a little bit more, then a little bit more, and a little bit more to the point where I haven't seen my eldest daughter since June 2006."
+"Their mother just slowly started taking them away from me, a little bit more then a little bit more and then a little bit more to the point where I haven't seen my eldest daughter since June 2006."

 He said he is sure his youngest daughter misses him, from her reactions the few times he has been allowed to see her.
 "She'll run up to me and just wrap her arms around me.
 But when I hug the oldest one, it's like hugging a totem pole – she's just not even there.
 I feel like I've lost her."
 Though he hopes to gain custody of his daughters, he said he would never retaliate by depriving his children of contact with their mother.